Viral meningitis: Introduction

 is an illness in which there is inflammation of the tissues that cover

 the brain and spinal cord.
-Viral or aseptic meningitis, ... more about Viral meningitis.
+Viral or aseptic meningitis, which is ... more about Viral meningitis.

 Viral meningitis: Viral meningitis refers to meningitis caused by a viral infection.